Koa & other Hawaiian Woods

 Koa tree in Hawaiian Islands.
 Koa Tree flowers Freshly cut log

 Macadamia wood has an appearance much like lacewood/leopardwood, but has a pinkish cast and slightly different markings.
 The color can look like red stain with a finish.
-Just like lacewood, the appearance of the markings changes based on the angle the wood has been cut.
+Just like lacewood or oak, the appearance of the markings changes based on the angle the wood has been cut.
 The wood often develops multiple defects when drying, which makes it very important to buy truly dry wood.
-These pieces have been kiln-dried completely.
+These pieces have been kiln-dried or air dried completely.

 The freshly cut wood looks like the lighter pieces.
 If exposed to light without a finish, the